dakcarto/ssl-conn-test/README.txt

 Scripts to debug SSL/PKI connections for QGIS core and OpenGeo Explorer plugin
 ==============================================================================

-ssl-conn-qt.[py|bat] scripts
+ssl-conn-qt.[py|bat|sh] scripts
 ----------------------------

 Script launches a Qt-based test Web browser, with connection log output.
 This mirrors how QGIS handles connections (though not identically, since QGIS uses a custom QNetworkAccessManager subclass).

-Usage (Linux/Mac):
+Usage (Mac):

 `python ssl-conn-qt.py`

+.. note:: There is no current Boundless QGIS Mac installer with PKI.
+However, there is an environment setup/launch script primarily used with development
+   builds: `ssl-conn-qt_mac.sh`.

-On WINDOWS: Run the `.bat` script, which to set up the environment (relative to a Boundless QGIS install), that then launches the `.py` script:
+On WINDOWS: Run the `.bat` script, which will set up the environment (relative to a Boundless QGIS install), that then launches the `.py` script:

 `ssl-conn-qt.bat`

+.. note:: Edit batch script if Boundless QGIS install location is non-default.

 The test browser has the following features: